 • Shipment costs for films in pre-selection are to be covered by the participants

 • All shipment expenses for the films selected for competition, as well as those incurred for their return to their country of origin, will be covered by the GFF.
 In case the copy of the films is shipped from/to another Festival, we shall cover the cost of only one track.

 • Travel Insurance.
 The expedition of the prints to and from Giffoni is to be covered by participants.
 The Festival takes care of insurance for the period of the goods’ stay in Giffoni.
 The insurance value will not be higher than the cost of re-printing a copy according to the going rate in Italy.

-• Producers and distributors of the winning films are kindly asked to hand a copy of the title either on 35mm or Digital format to the Festival, in order to keep it at the Festival Archive.
+• Producers and distributors of the winning films are kindly asked to hand a copy of the title on Digital format to the Festival, in order to keep it at the Festival Archive.
 The copy will not be used for any commercial purposes.

 5. DELEGATIONS PARTICIPATION